-The term tuna encompasses several species of fish, including skipjack, albacore, yellowfin and bigeye tuna.
-Skipjack is the most commonly consumed species, making up over 70% of the American canned tuna market.
+The term tuna encompasses several species of fish, including skipjack, albacore, yellowfin, and bigeye.
+Skipjack is the most commonly consumed species.

-Mercury that is released into the environment can become a problem when it settles into our oceans and waterways.
+When released into the environment, mercury can become a public health issue when it settles into our oceans and waterways.

-When mercury enters water, natural bacteria absorb it and convert it into methylmercury.
+Natural bacteria absorb mercury and convert it into methylmercury, introducing it into the food chain.
 Small fish consume or absorb the methylmercury and are eaten by larger fish.
-Instead of breaking down or dissolving, however, mercury accumulates at every level of the food chain.
+Instead of breaking down or dissolving, however, mercury builds up at every level of the food chain.

-Large fish like tuna can have mercury concentrations in their bodies that are 10,000 times higher than those of their surrounding habitat.
+Large fish, such as tuna, can have mercury concentrations in their bodies that are 10,000 times higher than those of their surrounding habitat.

 Mercury is odorless and invisible to humans.
-Once in the body, however, it can interfere with the brain and nervous system as a neurotoxin.
+Once in the body, however, it can act as a neurotoxin and interfere with the brain and nervous system.

-Exposure to mercury can be especially harmful for small children and pregnant women.
+Exposure to mercury can be especially harmful to small children and women who are pregnant.

-While a child's brain is developing, it is rapidly absorbing nutrients.
-Mercury can affect that development, causing learning disabilities and developmental delays.
-In infants and fetuses, high doses can lead to mental retardation, cerebral palsy, deafness and blindness.
+While the brain of a child develops, it rapidly absorbs nutrients.
+Mercury can affect that absorption, causing learning disabilities and developmental delays.
+In infants and fetuses, high doses can lead to cognitive difficulties, cerebral palsy, deafness, and blindness.

-In adults, mercury poisoning can adversely affect fertility and blood pressure regulation.
+In adults, mercury poisoning can affect fertility and blood pressure regulation.

 Mercury poisoning can also cause the following symptoms:

-There are two main kinds of canned tuna: white albacore and chunk light.
+There are two main types of canned tuna: White albacore and chunk light.

 Canned white albacore tuna typically contains about 0.32 parts per million of mercury.
 Canned light tuna contains about 0.12 parts per million of mercury.